 On December 22, 2022, Denver experienced a low of −24 °F (−31 °C), with a wind chill of −40 °F (−40 °C).

-In 2022, Denver voters passed Initiative 307, dubbed "Denver Deserves Sidewalks", to complete sidewalk construction and repair.
+In 2022, Denver voters passed Initiative 307, "Denver Deserves Sidewalks", to complete sidewalk construction and repair by shifting responsibility for sidewalk maintenance from property owners to the city and imposing a new fee on property owners.

-In 2022, The Colorado Mammoth of the National Lacrosse League won championships.
+In 2022, the Colorado Mammoth of the National Lacrosse League won a championship.

-As of 2023, there is a current proposal to link the cities from Pueblo in the south, north to Fort Collins and possibly to Cheyenne, Wyoming via Front Range Passenger Rail.
+As of 2023, Front Range Passenger Rail is a current proposal to link the cities from Pueblo in the south, north to Fort Collins and possibly to Cheyenne, Wyoming.

-As of the city's 2023 Comprehensive Annual Financial Report, the report identifies Denver's top employers.
+As of the city's 2023 Comprehensive Annual Financial Report, Denver's top employers are listed.

 In 2024, Denver based Ibotta's initial public offering (IPO) was the largest tech IPO in Colorado's history.